alcestide/alcestide.github.io/README.md

 Super messy unfinished static website test hosted here on GitHub.

-Probably never going to finish it and properly code it so that it doesn't look like an ugly disgusting creature which barely manages to survive god know how.
+Probably never going to finish it and properly code it so that it doesn't look like an ugly disgusting creature which barely manages to survive god knows how.

 Enough sh**-talking, here goes nothing.